Where to Go in Portugal: 7 Great Itineraries

 Again, depending on time, you can pick up the motorway at Lagoa for Faro or choose the B road and take in places like Portimão, the Algarve's sardine capital; neon-lit Albufeira; Vilamoura and its snazzy marina; and charming Loulé, renowned for its busy market and traditional handicrafts.

 2. Southern Portugal: Discovering Baixo Alentejo (Lower Alentejo)

 Highlights: Évora, Monsaraz, Barragem de Alqueva, Serpa, Mertola, Beja

-Allow more time - perhaps even an overnight - to absorb Mértola, located further south and one of the most fascinating places in the region.
+Allow more time - perhaps even an overnight - to absorb Mértola, located farther south and one of the most fascinating places to visit in the region.
 Designated a vila museu, or museum town, this riverside community is steeped in history.
 Ten museums, a castle, and the River Guadiana make sightseeing an adventure.

 Highlights: Évora, Vila Viçosa, Portalegre, Serra de São Mamede, Castelo de Vide, Marvão

 The Upper Alentejo embraces a significantly different geography to that of the region's southern half and offers a dissimilar but no less appealing sightseeing experience.

 The ancient city of Évora, the regional capital, is a good base from which to explore, but you'll need a vehicle to cover the distances involved.
 Fortunately, the roads are good and relatively traffic free, and you can motor at leisure to picturesque villages like Estremoz and Évoramonte before arriving at Vila Viçosa, where you can join a guided tour of the town's sumptuous 16th-century Paço Ducal, the royal palace.